phR0ze/kubinator/README.md

 [![Build Status](https://travis-ci.org/phR0ze/kubinator.svg)](https://travis-ci.org/phR0ze/kubinator)

 ## Install Dependencies
-There is no Linux distribution requirements here other than something that support
+There is no Linux distribution requirements here other than something that supports
 ***VirtualBox*** and ***Ruby***

 ### Ubuntu Dependencies